The Siren – Female Creatures of Greek Mythology

 National Archaeological Museum of Madrid, Spain.

-As we see time and time again, by the fourth century A.D, when Christianity began to spread throughout the Western world, all pagan beliefs and that includes Greek mythology, were considered evil and the customs and stories were either changed, to suit Christian belief, or malevolent beings, became benevolent.
+As we see time and time again, by the fourth century A.D, when Christianity began to spread throughout the Western world, all pagan beliefs and that includes Greek mythology, were considered evil and the customs and stories were either changed to suit Christian belief or malevolent beings suddenly becoming benevolent.

 “They (the Greeks) imagine that ‘there were three Sirens, part virgins, part birds,’ with wings and claws, one of them sang, another played the flute, the third the lyre, they drew sailors, decoyed by song, to shipwreck.